 We are living in unprecedented times.
 And these times call for caring and thoughtful measures.

 Our number one priority is the health and safety of our staff, their families, and you, our clients.
-We also share your concern for the people of our community, nation and the world at-large.
-That being said, we also know how important it is that our service to our clients isn’t interrupted, especially now.
+We also share your concern for the people in our community, nation and the world at-large.
+That being said, we also know how important it is that our service to our clients isn’t interrupted and that we are available to you, especially now.

-We wanted to share some of the measures we are taking here at DP&C (effective Tuesday, March 17, 2020) to ensure we are all safe while our service continues:
+We wanted to share some of the measures we are taking here at DP&C (effective Monday, June 29, 2020) to ensure we are all safe while our service continues and we begin the process of reopening:

-2. Our phones and computers will remain on.
+2. Our phones and computers remain on.
 We are just as reachable and responsive as we’ve always been.
 If you need to contact any of our staff or if you have any questions, you can reach out via phone or email.
-Email is best as we will receive emails right away and will respond as quickly as possible.
-Our phones will be answered by an auto attendant.
-We will be checking voicemail periodically and will aim to respond within one business day.
+Email is best as we will receive emails right away, regardless of our work location, and will respond as quickly as possible.
+You can also reach us by phone to speak with any staff member that is working in the office or leave a voicemail message for any staff member working remotely.
+We continue to check voicemails regularly and aim to respond within one business day.

 Thank you for your patience during this transition and stay safe,